Undergraduate Course: Sensory Physiology and Dysfunction (BIME10014)

-The ┐mechanosensation┐ theme will introduce molecular mechanisms of mechanosensory transduction in hearing and proprioception in different model systems and explore current research approaches to investigate these mechanisms.
-We shall then concentrate on hearing by looking at the physiology of inner ear hair cells and their dysfunction in deafness, and then how basic research on the control of hair cell development might inform regenerative medicine strategies for therapeutic intervention to reverse deafness.
+The ┐mechanosensation┐ theme, will introduce molecular mechanisms of mechanosensory transduction in hearing and proprioception.
+It will focus on hearing by looking at the physiology of inner ear hair cells and their dysfunction in deafness, and how basic research is informing regenerative medicine strategies for therapeutic intervention to reverse deafness.

-The ┐pain┐ theme will a) introduce the transduction apparatus and neural pathways that mediate pain; b) explore the plasticity that can occur within pain pathways that leads to debilitating chronic pain conditions and how these manifest in the clinic; c) discuss the challenges in translating basic pain research to the clinic and d) outline how this system develops and the consequences for somatosensation in the newborn.
+The ┐pain┐ theme will introduce the transduction apparatus and neural pathways that mediate pain, explore the plasticity that can occur within pain pathways that leads to debilitating chronic pain conditions and how these manifest in patients in the clinic.

 Entry Requirements (not applicable to Visiting Students)

 |Academic year 2015/16, Not available to visiting students (SS1)